The Ambassadorial Band is one study of a compendium of extensive and detailed biblical expositions of the

 Within the limitations of holiness, Paul strove to accommodate to every culture and individual to establish common ground for

-19. For though I am free from all men, I
+19. For though I am free from all men, I have made

-might win the weak; I have become all things to all men, so that I may by all means save some.
+the weak; I have become all things to all men, so that I may by all means save some.

 In Colossians 4:6, he wrote, Let your speech always be with grace, as though seasoned with salt, so that you will know how you should respond to each person; and in Acts 17:22-23, we see Paul walking out that exhortation as he used the Athenians' altar with the inscription, "To the unknown god," as a springboard for communicating the gospel to them.